 The internet has certainly revolutionized our lives.
 And not just the way we do business, but also the way in which we do pleasure.

-Budget traveling has become widespread thanks to websites such as Skyscanner, which allows you to easily compare prices amongst thousands of airlines.
+Budget travelling has become widespread thanks to websites such as Skyscanner, which allows you to easily compare prices amongst thousands of airlines.

 But perhaps the most recent and meaningful innovation is in the realm of accommodation.
 Thanks to Airbnb, anyway can make their room or flat available for rent.

-This has revolutionized the industry, making prices fall and creating much opposition from traditional tourist stay establishments such as hotels and pensions.
+This has revolutionised the industry, making prices fall and creating much opposition from traditional tourist stay establishments such as hotels and pensions.

 Although the answer seems quite intuitive, it’s still worth asking.

 Is Airbnb Cheaper than a Hotel?